hosseinoliabak/cisco/Datacenter/03-06 VXLAN Fabric Multicast with MP-BGP.md

 <figure>
   <img src="https://user-images.githubusercontent.com/31813625/232263601-6aff1eb2-048b-4104-ac3e-014383cb079b.svg" alt="VXLAN MP-BGP EVPN with Multicast in the fabric">
-  <figcaption>VXLAN MP-BGP EVPN with Multicast in the fabric</figcaption>
+  <figcaption>Figure 1: VXLAN MP-BGP EVPN with Multicast in the fabric</figcaption>
 </figure>

 VTEP V1 then sends out the packet toward the IP core.
 The multicast tree forwards the packet until it reaches all interested receivers.